Tips for Updating RV Slide-Out Moulding

 One thing I should mention is I had all of the boards cut down at the hardware store in order for the top piece to fit in our Jeep, and we didn’t realize our measurements were off until AFTER we installed all the pieces.
 Go figure.

 You see, we forgot to account for the fact that our new side pieces were wider than the previous trim that was there.
 This meant our top header piece of wood didn’t hang over the sides like we had planned, boooooooooooo.
 Of course, you don’t have to do it this way, I just like the top piece hanging off a bit.

-So a few months ago I replaced only the top piece of the slide-out moulding to make it slightly hang off the edges and instantly felt better.
-Only the hardware store I went to didn’t have a cedar board long enough so I grabbed pine (ya know, ’cause I was being impatient).
+Update: We later replaced only the top piece of the slide-out moulding to make it slightly hang off the edges.
+The hardware store I went to didn’t have a cedar board long enough so I grabbed pine (ya know, ’cause I was being impatient).
 I then had to stain all the wood darker to attempt to make it look more cohesive.
-I’d love to eventually replace it with antique hand hewn skins (to save on weight) and have been trying to source materials, but until then I still think it’s much improved!
-And of course after I took the photo below I realized I need to add more dry-brushed paint to the sides.
+I’d love to eventually replace it with antique hand-hewn skins and have been trying to source materials, but until then I still think it’s much improved!
+And of course, after I took the photo below I realized I need to add more dry-brushed paint to the sides.

 Bedroom Slide-Out Moulding

 I’d like to think we learned a thing or two after updating the RV slide-out moulding in the living room.